espenas/squid-log-exporter/README.md

 - Parses Squid access logs and generates Prometheus-compatible metrics
 - Tracks HTTP response codes and their categories (2xx, 3xx, 4xx, 5xx).
 HTTP response codes are stored in a file to be able to count 0 instances.
 - Monitors cache status (TCP_HIT, TCP_MISS, TCP_DENIED, TCP_TUNNEL).
 Cache statuses are stored in a file to be able to count 0 instances.
-- Measures request durations in both milliseconds and seconds (TCP_TUNNEL is excluded from duration buckets)
+- Measures request durations in both milliseconds and seconds for all connection types
 - **Domain-specific monitoring** - Track requests, average/min/max duration for specific domains
 - **Custom labels** - Add your own labels (orgid, instid, environment, etc.) to domain metrics for flexible grouping and filtering
 - Maintains state across restarts using position tracking